typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/consistent-type-exports.md

 - If you are using a TypeScript version less than 3.8, then you will not be able to use this rule as type exports are not supported.
 - If you specifically want to use both export kinds for stylistic reasons, you can disable this rule.
-- If you use --isolatedModules, you don't need this rule since TS would enforce type-export specifiers.
+- If you use `--isolatedModules`, you don't need this rule since the compiler would error if a type is not re-exported using `export type`.

 ## Attributes